I3DM: Implicit 3D-aware Memory Retrieval and Injection for Consistent Video Scene Generation: Related Work

-\paragraph{Consistent Video Scene Generation.} To equip video scene generation with long-term consistency, memory mechanisms have been introduced, broadly categorized into explicit 3D geometry-based and implicit multi-view-based approaches.
+\paragraph{Consistent Video Scene Generation.} To equip video scene generation with long-term consistency, memory mechanisms have been introduced, categorized into explicit 3D geometry-based and implicit multi-view-based approaches.

 Explicit methods maintain a persistent 3D geometry for view re-projection and inpainting.
-Gen3C~\cite{ren2025gen3c}, Vspam~\cite{wu2025spaMem}, and Spatica~\cite{zhao2025spatia} leverage off-the-shelf estimators~\cite{wang2025moge, wang2025cut3r, chen2025ttt3r, wang2025vggt} to construct point clouds, while ViewCrafter~\cite{yu2024viewcrafter} and Worldwarp~\cite{kong2025worldwarp} further optimize 3D Gaussians to enhance visual quality.
+Some works~\cite{ren2025gen3c, wu2025spaMem, zhao2026spatia, huang2025voyager} leverage off-the-shelf estimators~\cite{wang2025moge, wang2025cut3r, chen2025ttt3r, wang2025vggt} to construct point clouds, while others~\cite{yu2024viewcrafter, kong2025worldwarp, yang2026neoverse} further optimize 3D Gaussians to enhance visual quality.
 Nevertheless, these methods are bottlenecked by reconstruction errors and scale ambiguity, causing inaccurate navigation and severe inconsistencies upon scene revisits.